Abernethy Golf Club - Nethy Bridge

 The story of golf in Nethy Bridge opened its first chapter on July 1st 1893 when a group of around 30 golfers travelled down from Inverness to experience the new course.
 Modern day visitors often ask why it was named Abernethy rather than Nethy Bridge since it is situated in that village.
 Historically however the parish name, Abernethy, was much more commonly used.
 The village name Nethy Bridge was imposed upon reluctant parishioners when the postal service was introduced to the area.

 We are proud members of The 1893 Club, a group of more than 50 clubs worldwide all founded in 1893.
 A guide to The 1893 Club is available here.
-Each club offers one free round of golf each year to members of other 1893 clubs.
+We are also one of the High 9s – 9 9 hole Clubs across the Highlands where you can enjoy quality golf in unforgettable Highland settings.

 Families are welcome and handicap certificates are not required.